-In planning and performing our audits of the financial statements, we considered the State of Illinois, Department of Central Management Services' internal control over financial reporting (internal control) of the State Employees' Deferred Compensation Plan Fund (755) to determine the audit procedures that are appropriate in the circumstances for the purpose of expressing our opinion on the financial statements, but not for the purpose of expressing an opinion on the effectiveness of the State of Illinois, Department of Central Management Services' internal control.
+In planning and performing our audits of the financial statements, we considered the State of Illinois, Department of Central Management Services' internal control of the State Employees' Deferred Compensation Plan Fund (755) as a basis for designing audit procedures that are appropriate in the circumstances for the purpose of expressing our opinion on the financial statements, but not for the purpose of expressing an opinion on the effectiveness of the State of Illinois, Department of Central Management Services' internal control.
 Accordingly, we do not express an opinion on the effectiveness of the State of Illinois, Department of Central Management Services' internal control.